liuhw01/DUML/readme.md

 This is the source code for paper

 *Hanwei Liu, Huiling Cai, Qingcheng Lin, Xuefeng Li, Hui Xiao.
-Learning from More: Combating Uncertainty Cross-multidomain for Facial Expression Recognition, MM '23: Proceedings of the 31th ACM International Conference on Multimedia *
+Learning from More: Combating Uncertainty Cross-multidomain for Facial Expression Recognition, MM '23: Proceedings of the 31th ACM International Conference on Multimedia.*

 ## Inference